The

 3. Introduction of the balanced budget

-rule in the Constitution
+rule in the Constitution of the EZ countries.

 Bad

-.
+idea.
 On the one hand the condition of a balanced budget is neither

 sufficient nor necessary to ensure debt sustainability.
 On the other hand, the